Did you know that website design can improve time on site by 84% and YoY online revenue by 132%?

-23. 23% of small retail businesses don’t have a website.
+22. 23% of small retail businesses don’t have a website.
 (Digital.com, 2021)

-With ecommerce growing year-over-year, it might surprise you that 23% of small retail businesses don’t have a website.
+With e-commerce growing year-over-year, it might surprise you that 23% of small retail businesses don’t have a website.
 Some believe they don’t need one — but they are likely missing out on key opportunities to generate revenue.

 It’s become the go-to platform for many online shoppers due to its broad assortment of goods, third-party selling, and other design and functionality choices.